-According to the 2022 Annual Report of the Ministry of Health, Labour and Welfare's AIDS Surveillance Committee, the number of reported HIV infections and AIDS patients in Japan totaled 884, making it the first time since 2003-20 years-that the number of newly reported cases of HIV-infection and AIDS combined has fallen below 1,000.
-That averages to about 2.4 cases reported per day.
-Keeping a close eye on whether cases continue to decline in the future is important.
-During the year 2022, there were 632 new HIV infections and 252 AIDS cases.
-As in the case of tuberculosis, it is quite possible that the figures are lower than actual numbers because people refrained from seeing the doctor and getting tested due to the COVID-19 pandemic.
+According to the 2023 Annual Report of the Ministry of Health, Labour and Welfare's AIDS Surveillance Committee, the number of reported HIV infections and AIDS patients in Japan totaled 960, marking the second year in a row that the number of newly reported cases of HIV-infection and AIDS combined has fallen below 1,000, which prior to 2022 had not been the case since 2003, twenty years earlier.
+However, the number of cases is once again on the rise, and it is possible that the drop was simply a reflection of the decrease in contact with infected people due to the COVID-19 pandemic.
+That averages to about 2.6 cases reported per day.
+Keeping a close eye on trends in the number of new infections and the number of AIDS patients is important.
+During the year 2023, there were 669 new HIV infections and 291 AIDS cases.
 Although the number of new HIV infections and new AIDS cases has remained unchanged over the past few years, the number of AIDS patients is expected to increase in the future as the people already infected with HIV develop AIDS.
 Among Japanese male citizens, homosexual contact is the most common route of infection, followed by heterosexual contact, while among Japanese female citizens, almost all infections are through heterosexual contact.
 Since 2011, as one of the regions with high numbers of newly reported HIV infections, Kyushu has seen a growing number of cases.
 Since the 1990s, the potential for transmission through heterosexual sexual contact has been increasing, making it always necessary to behave with those risks in mind.
 Sexually transmitted diseases are not limited to HIV infection alone.
 While genital chlamydia, gonorrhea, and genital herpes are typical examples, genital chlamydia infections have been increasing at a rapid rate since 1998.
 Having a sexually transmitted disease like genital chlamydia is said to increase the risk of HIV infection by 2 to 5 times.
 The only way to reduce the risk of sexually transmitted diseases is to use condoms.
 Avoiding sexual intercourse with an indiscriminate number of people is also effective.
 If you do catch something, it is important to get treatment together with your partner at the same time.
 Otherwise, even if one of you is treated, the infection will reoccur if the other is not.
 Also keep in mind that women who catch a sexually transmitted disease will often be less aware of their symptoms.
 If you have concerns about sexually transmitted diseases, please do not hesitate to seek advice from the Health Consultation Office.
 Referrals to appropriate medical facilities are also made as needed.
 Of course, you can rest assured that your personal information will be protected.
 Fukuoka City has also offices (see below for the HIV Hotline) where you can seek anonymous advice about sexually transmitted diseases and get tested for AIDS and chlamydia at no charge.

-The information provided by the Japanese Society for Sexually Transmitted Infections for junior and senior high school students is also useful. (http://jssti.umin.jp/prevention/)
+The information provided by the Japanese Society for Sexually Transmitted Infections for junior and senior high school students is also useful.

+(https://jssti.jp/prevention/ (Japanese only))

-^{} Consultation on sexually transmitted diseases (HIV Hotline) hours: 9:00 a.m. to 5:00 p.m. weekdays (except national holidays and December 29 to January 3)
+\ Consultation on sexually transmitted diseases (HIV Hotline) hours: 9:00 a.m. to 5:00 p.m. weekdays (except national holidays and December 29 to January 3)